Out & About

 Adrenalin Uplift provide an uplift service at Innerleithen Friday to Monday (and mid week Wednesday evenings in summer,and other days for group bookings) so you can put all your energies into enjoying the thrill of the downhills.

 Glentress is one of the most popular trail centres for a reason.
-It has a vast network of man-made trails to cater for all riders and all abilities – the trails are graded green, blue , red or black with marker posts guiding you round the forest.
-The visitor centre has a cafe, bike shop, bike hire and showers etc. No matter how many times you ride a trail at Glentress you cannot help grinning!
+It has a vast network of maintained man-made all-season trails to cater for all riders and all abilities – the trails are graded green, blue , red or black with marker posts guiding you round the forest.

 Natural Trails

 There are routes over the hills on ancient drove roads and forestry tracks , even the shorter ones feel remote , so need need to be super fit to enjoy them.
-Sometimes its nice to leave the trail centres too.

 Road Cycling

 The roads around the Borders are stunning for road cycling, with minimal traffic and justifiably are among the best bike routes in Scotland .
-National Cycle Route 1 also goes through Innerleithen.

-There is a popular family friendly tarmac cycle path beside the River Tweed , links Innerleithen with Walkerburn .,Glentress and Peebles its flat and mainly traffic free. check out our site bikevalleytrails.co.uk for the best road bike routes in the area.
+There is a popular family friendly tarmac cycle path beside the River Tweed , links Innerleithen with Walkerburn .,Glentress and Peebles its flat and mainly traffic free. check out our site www.bikevalleytrails.co.uk for the best road bike routes in the area.

 Gravel Riding

-Glorious Tweed Valley gravel surrounds us taking riders on some stunning circuits of the area .
 Check out our web site at bikevalleytrails.co.uk for our handpicked routes for gravel bikes and hardtail mtb.
-Choose from a selection of graded routes.
+Choose from a selection of graded routes with some amazing views.

 Walking